Chanson Père et Fils - Corton Vergennes Grand Cru 2016

 About the estate:

-Founded in 1750 and owned by Bollinger since 1999, this classic Beaune-based house has now fully found its feet and its style.
-It rivals the best thanks to its precise and pure white and red wines.
-Vincent Avenel has taken over the reins of the house, succeeding Gilles de Courcel, who was responsible for its revitalization.
-State-of-the-art winemaking facilities and the expert advice provided until June 2020 by Jean-Pierre Confuron, both in the vineyard and in the winery, explain the clarity of expression of the estate's wide range up to the 2019 vintage, a vintage in which we perceive subtle aging in certain cuvées, a tone below previous vintages.
+Founded in 1750 and owned by Bollinger since 1999, this classic Beaune-based house has now fully established its identity and style.
+It rivals the best in the industry with its precise and pure wines, both white and red.
+Vincent Avenel has taken the reins of the house, succeeding Gilles de Courcel, to whom we owe its revitalization.
+A state-of-the-art winery and the expert guidance provided through June 2020 by Jean-Pierre Confuron—both in the vineyard and in winemaking—explain the clarity of expression across the estate’s broad range up to the 2019 vintage, a vintage in which we detect subtle aging notes in certain cuvées, though slightly less pronounced than in previous vintages.
 We will wait to taste the 2020s in bottle to judge whether this great estate is moving in the right direction with its new team.

 Burghound